Alejandro Mon y Menéndez

-Alejandro Mon y Menéndez (26 February 1801 in Oviedo, Principality of Asturias, Spain - 1 November 1882) was a Spanish politician and jurist who was prime minister of Spain in 1864, during the reign of Queen Isabella II.
+Alejandro Mon y Menéndez (26 February 1801 - 1 November 1882) was a Spanish politician and jurist who served as prime minister of Spain in 1864, during the reign of Queen Isabella II.
+He also served several times as minister of finance between 1837 and 1858 and president of the Congress of Deputies from 1847 to 1848.

 Early life

-Mon was born in Oviedo and was the eldest son of Miguel Mon y Miranda and Francisca Menéndez y de la Torre.
-His only sister, Manuela, was married to the Asturian Pedro José Pidal, 1st Marquis of Pidal, another prominent politician who served several times as prime minister.
+Mon was born in Oviedo, Principality of Asturias, and was the eldest son of Miguel Mon y Miranda and Francisca Menéndez y de la Torre.
+His only sister, Manuela, was married to Pedro José Pidal, 1st Marquess of Pidal, another prominent politician who served several times as Crown minister.

 He studied law in the University of Oviedo, where he became interested in politics and approached the Moderate Party.

 Political career

 In the regency of Queen Maria Christina of the Two Sicilies (1833–1840), Mon was appointed for his first high political office, minister of finance from 1837 to 1838, in a moderate cabinet headed by Narciso Fernández de Heredia, 2nd Count of Heredia-Spínola.
 During the regency of the progressivist Baldomero Espartero (1840–1843), he was in none of the cabinets but remained active in political life.

 When the moderates came back to power in 1844, a period started known as the Moderate Decade, Mon was called by the new prime minister, Ramón María Narváez, 1st Duke of Valencia, again as minister of finance.
 He held this post from 1844 to 1845 and carried out the tax reform of 1845, which established the basis of the current tax system of Spain.
 It was executed in collaboration with Ramón de Santillán, and it is popularly known as the Mon-Santillán reform.

 After the downfall of the moderates, the unionist Leopoldo O'Donnell, 1st Duke of Tetuan, offered him several ministerial portfolios, which he always declined.
 Mon preferred to be in posts away from the first line of political life, such as ambassador to the Holy See or to France.
 However, he returned to active politics in 1864, when he replaced Lorenzo Arrazola y García as prime minister, but his cabinet lasted only nine months because of the social and political instability.
 Five years later, the Spanish Glorious Revolution took place.